dark-fireside/dark-fireside/content/journal/conversation.md

 it comes back easier now that i feel more like myself. i had so much trouble doing it before, it was like the spark was gone. now it's just as it was. more evidence, i suppose.
 {.h}

+socratic dialogue aint got shit on us.
+{.robin}

 except this time around you all have me.
 {.sath}

 indeed we do.
 {.h}

+call that a trialogue.
+{.robin}

+love you both.
+{.h}

+...